-The Samsung SmartThings Multipurpose and SmartSense Multi sensors are equipped with an internal temperature sensor to help you monitor and control local temperatures.
+The SmartThings Multipurpose and SmartSense Multi sensors are equipped with an internal temperature sensor to help you monitor and control local temperatures.
 The sensor within the multipurpose sensor is rated to be accurate plus or minus two degrees Fahrenheit.
 However, if the sensor experiences range or interference issues or wide temperature swings, it can temporarily report imprecise readings.

 Pulling the batteries out of the sensor and re-inserting them will help the sensor recalibrate.
 However, this fix may not be permanent.